ckurdziel/ckurdziel.github.com/about.md

 sidebar_sort_order: 1
 tags: [about, me, chris kurdziel]
 ---
 Hi, I'm Chris.
 I am currently focused on investing and building in consumer/creator facing web3 products.
-I live in the NYC area, but I'm most at home on the internet.
+I live in the NYC area, but am also at home on the internet.

 As an investor, I have led investments in gaming, crypto and creative technology at places like [Mirana Ventures](https://www.mirana.xyz/), [Samsung NEXT Ventures][0], [Joyance Partners][1] & [SocialStarts](http://socialstarts.com).
 You can read more about some of the companies I have invested in and worked with [here][8].